 Arrange your party late and you risk your preferred choices being booked up and unavailable, leaving you with either midweek options, terrible times or even worse, you’ll have to wait until the new year.
 I’ve known companies have a Christmas do at the beginning of March.
 Christmas in March?
 Because nothing says Christmas like the start of spring right?!
 Seriously though, the vibe will be all wrong so you really shouldn’t bother at all, unless there’s a really, really good reason for it!

-Seriously though, leaving things to the last minute is not a good idea and sends your employees a message that you don’t really care about them and see them as an afterthought, it’s meant to be the season of good-will after all so do your best to make sure you aren’t achieving just the opposite!
+Leaving things to the last minute is not a good idea and sends your employees the message that you see them as an afterthought, it’s meant to be the season of good-will after all so do your best to make sure you aren’t achieving just the opposite.

 Office Party Planning Tips